131.1 Design Exception Process

 An approved exception simply documents the engineering-based determination that variance from MoDOT’s engineering policy is necessary and appropriate.
 It is the primary tool to detail not only the decision itself, but also what was considered when the decision was made.

-When there is doubt whether a design exception is required, the Engineering Policy Administrator, Assistant State Bridge Engineer or the Design Liaison Engineer (DLE) for the district should be consulted.
+When there is doubt whether a design exception is required, the Assistant State Design Engineers, Assistant State Bridge Engineer or the Design Liaison Engineer (DLE) for the district should be consulted.

 A design exception is encouraged whenever it is feasibly or technically impossible to reasonably meet the preferred design criteria or wherever there is potential for additional value outside of written engineering policy.
 Design exceptions should not be considered breaches of policy as much as opportunities to add practicality or value to the design.